Clinical practice guidelines

 e-couch is accredited to the National Safety and Quality Digital Mental Health standards .
 These standards improve the quality of digital mental health services and protect service users and their support people from harm.

 In the spirit of reconciliation e-hub Health acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
 We pay our respects to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander people today.

 We acknowledge and respect the diversity of our service users, including diversity of ethnicity, gender, sexual orientation, religion, age and disability.

 Who is behind e-couch?

-The original version of e-couch was co-funded by Australia's beyondblue: the national depression initiative and the Australian National University. e-couch has continued to be expanded and delivered with funding from the Australian Commonwealth Department of Health & Ageing, as part of its 'Funding for Telephone Counselling, Self Help and Web-based Support Programmes' measure.Back
+The original version of e-couch was co-funded by Australia's beyondblue: the national depression initiative and the Australian National University. e-couch has continued to be expanded and delivered with funding from the Australian Government Department of Health & Aged Care.Back